sky54000/Docker_Blih/README.md

 ## Create

-This command creates the repository with `blih` and pushes all `project/` files.
+This command creates the repository with `blih` and pushes all files in `project/`.

 __Run :__